Robert Caro: Life and career

-Caro began his professional career as a reporter with the New Brunswick Daily Home News (now merged into the Home News Tribune) in New Jersey.
+Caro began his professional career as a reporter with the New Brunswick Daily Home News, now merged into the Home News Tribune, in New Jersey.
 He took a brief leave to work as a publicist for the Middlesex County Democratic Party.
 He left politics after an incident where he was accompanying the party chair to polling places on election day.
-A police officer reported to the party chair that some African Americans Caro saw being loaded into a police van, under arrest, were poll watchers who "had been giving them some trouble."
+A police officer reported to the party chair that some African Americans Caro saw being loaded into a police van, under arrest, were poll watchers who "had been giving them some trouble".
 Caro left politics right there.
 "I still think about it," he recalled in the 2012 Times Magazine profile.
 "It wasn't the roughness of the police that made such an impression.
 It was the – meekness isn't the right word – the acceptance of those people of what was happening."

-After briefly enrolling in the English doctoral program at Rutgers University (where he served as a teaching assistant), he went on to six years as an investigative reporter with the Long Island newspaper Newsday.
-One of the articles he wrote was a long series about why a proposed bridge across Long Island Sound from Rye to Oyster Bay, championed by Robert Moses, would have been inadvisable, requiring piers so large it would disrupt tidal flows in the sound, among other problems.
+After briefly enrolling in the English doctoral program at Rutgers University, where he served as a teaching assistant, he spent six years as an investigative reporter with the Long Island newspaper Newsday.
+An early article, "Anatomy of a $9 Burglary," investigating the lives of those affected by a theft of $9 from a Long Island home, was held by The New York Times as a strong example of Caro's ceaseless research process to uncover the deep truth behind a story.
+One of the articles he wrote was a long series about why a proposed bridge across Long Island Sound from Rye to Oyster Bay, championed by Robert Moses, would have been inadvisable, requiring piers so large it would disrupt tidal flows in the sound, amongst other problems.
 Caro believed that his work had influenced even the state's powerful governor Nelson Rockefeller to reconsider the idea, until he saw the state's Assembly vote overwhelmingly to pass a preliminary measure for the bridge.

 "That was one of the transformational moments of my life," Caro said years later.
 It led him to think about Moses for the first time.
 "I got in the car and drove home to Long Island, and I kept thinking to myself: 'Everything you've been doing is baloney.
 You've been writing under the belief that power in a democracy comes from the ballot box.
 But here's a guy who has never been elected to anything, who has enough power to turn the entire state around, and you don't have the slightest idea how he got it.'"

-Caro gave a speech to introduce Senator Ted Kennedy on the second day of the 2004 Democratic National Convention.
+Caro gave a speech to introduce Senator Ted Kennedy on the second day of the 2004 Democratic National Convention, emphasizing the importance of courage in American leaders.